 Cozumel, Mexico in the Mexican state of Quintana Roo is a very popular cruise port stop for many Western Caribbean itineraries.
 I’ve visited the island many times and have done many excursions such as Xcaret Park, Chankanaab Park and Tulum Mayan Ruins.

-Sometimes, however, you just want to go to the beach, and you don’t need anything fancy — just sand, an umbrella and a restroom.
+Sometimes, however, you just want to go to a nice beach, and you don’t need anything fancy — all your are looking for are basic things like sand, an umbrella and a restroom.

 There is a wide selection of beaches or “playas” as they say on the island of Cozumel.
 All vary in terms of facilities and the taxi cost from the pier — in this case, our Princess Cruises ship, the Caribbean Princess, was docked at the Puerto Maya cruise ship terminal.

-After you get off the ship, simply walk through the cruise ship terminal towards the end of the shops to the taxi stands (Don’t worry, you can stop later to shop after the beach).
+After you get off the ship, simply walk through the cruise ship terminal towards the end of the shops to the taxi stands (Don’t worry, you can stop tour the area later and shop after the beach).

 Taxis in Cozumel do not have meters and prices are per vehicle NOT per person.
 The cost to Playa Paradise and our destination, the San Francisco Beach Club (also known as Playa San Francisco Cozumel) is $15US.
 If you are a party of 2 and want to save some money, try and pair up with another couple waiting for a taxi – there should be plenty of people milling about trying to do the same thing you are.